Find Deals For Your Stay

 Koalas were introduced to the island in the 1930s to protect them from perceived threats on the mainland.
 As of 2013, there are over 800 koalas estimated to be present on the island; this population represents the northern limit of their geographic range.
 Koalas can be seen in trees around the island, particularly along the Forts walk and the Radical Bay to Horseshoe Bay walk.
 The size of Magnetic Island and population of koalas almost guarantees the opportunity to see Koalas in the wild.

 For a small island, accommodation on Maggie is plentiful.
-Offering a great range of modern hotels and apartments, self-contained holiday homes, guesthouses, units and townhouses to suit all budgets and requirements.
+Offering a great range of modern hotels and apartments, self-contained holiday homes, guesthouses, motel-style units and townhouses to suit all budgets and requirements.
 Accommodation is located throughout each of the Island's residential bays.
-If you're after more of a rustic experience, then you will find quality backpacker resorts and camping facilities nestled amongst the eucalypts, or right on the beachfront.
+If you're after more of a rustic experience, then you will find two quality backpacker resorts and camping facilities nestled amongst the eucalypts, or right on the beachfront, Base Backpackers and Bungalow Bay.
 No matter where you choose to stay, the Island offers you idyllic sandy beaches within strolling distance of any location.

-With over 20 restaurants you can savour many delicious cuisines on Magnetic Island.
+Dining: With over 20 restaurants you can savour many delicious cuisines on Magnetic Island.
 Each of the main beaches is in close proximity to a great range of retsaurants and hotels.
-Freshly caught seafood is the highlight of many menus, but Indian, Mexican, Italian, Asian, South African, and hearty pub food can also be easily found.
+Freshly caught seafood is the highlight of many menus, but Mexican, Thai, Indonesian, Italian, and hearty pub food can also be easily found.
 For the best views in town there is nothing better than just sitting on the old jetty looking back over the water at the sparkling lights of Townsville, whilst eating a take-away feast of fresh prawns, succulent reef fish and chips.
 Or why not create a picnic and take it to your favourite spot on Magnetic Island.

 You will find all the modern services and conveniences of an island community on Magnetic Island.
 There are shops located in all of the four residential bays including supermarkets, newsagents, boutiques, hardware stores, vehicle hire, bakery, chemist, photo shop, hairdressing salons, and liquor stores, along with the local credit union, post office, real estate agencies, service stations and trades related businesses.
 Picnic Bay and Horseshoe Bay are probably your best places to shop.
-The town of Picnic Bay features an open-air shopping complex, The Picnic Bay Mall, which contains a number of restaurants and a collection of local shops that are open Monday through to Saturday.
+The town of Picnic Bay features an open-air shopping complex, The Picnic Bay Mall, which contains Mama Roma Italian Restaurant, and the Picnic Bay Hotel, which has a bar menu, a restaurant, TAB, bottle shop and pool tables..
 At Horseshoe Bay you’ll discover a couple of casual restaurants, a tavern and bottleshop overlooking the ocean, fish and chip shop, general convenience store, resort wear beach shop, and a couple of lunch style takeaway businesses.

 HORSESHOE BAY MARKETS